 When the G-sensor function is turned on, it automatically locks critical footage and keeps it from being replaced by newer ones.

-For new users, hard to understand software and configuration could be such a turnoff.
-But this option from Apeman takes 2 minutes to set up and comes with a 1-year warranty, and lifetime of customer support.
+For one who is a new user, hard-to-understand software and configuration could be such a turnoff.
+But this option from Apeman takes 2 minutes to set up and also has a 1-year warranty and lifetime of customer support.
 Now that’s what many users want!

-- The small and compact size still offers 1080P full HD.
+- The small and compact size still offers 1080P full HD video quality.

 - It fits behind your rearview and keeps out of sight.

-- Clear picture during the nighttime with the best advanced image sensors.
+- Great picture during the nighttime with the best advanced image sensors.

-- A wide-angle of 170-degrees offers a full view of any occurrence on the road.
+- Cameras have a wide-angle of 170-degrees offers a full view of any occurrence on the road.

-- Equipped with motion detection and parking monitor for 24/7 peace of mind.
+- Cameras are equipped with motion detection and parking mode for 24/7 peace of mind.

 - G-sensors lock the critical footage in place, immune from the loop recording.